Partner with RP Tech Services to upgrade your wireless network.

 However, all devices must be in Ad-Hoc mode rather than Client or AP mode.
-When connected, each wireless mesh node installed on the rooftops of various buildings will be able to share all resources that are connected to them such as internet connectivity and local servers hosting applications.
+When connected, each wireless mesh node installed on the rooftops of various buildings will be able to share all resources that are connected to them.
+This includes internet connectivity and local servers hosting applications.

-A hybrid network combines the principles of the preceding types of networked connection to create a robust wireless network for large-sized companies.
-It’s nearly impossible to design or build a community-sized network using a single type of networked connection.
+A hybrid network combines the principles of the preceding types of network connections to create a robust wireless network for large-sized companies.
+It is nearly impossible to design or build a community-sized network using a single type of networked connection.

-Since a point-to-multipoint network isn’t strong enough to cover a large area, a hybrid approach combines it with mesh (multipoint-to-multipoint) networks to extend coverage to nearby buildings, and point-to-point connections to join several disconnected networks and bridge longer distances.
+Since a point-to-multipoint network is not strong enough to cover a large area, a hybrid approach combines it with mesh, or multipoint-to-multipoint, networks to extend coverage to nearby buildings, and point-to-point connections to join several disconnected networks and bridge longer distances.

 Get a comprehensive Assessment of your Network

 To determine the best type of wireless network for your organization, you should take the time to review your IT infrastructure, scenario and environment.
-Our team at Red Paladin has extensive expertise and experience in the configuration, installation and management of wireless networks- we can help your business navigate this process seamlessly.
+Our team at RP Tech Services has extensive expertise and experience in the configuration, installation and management of wireless networks- we can help your business navigate this process seamlessly.